Terabyte-Scale Analytics in the Blink of an Eye

 \subsection{Collective vs point-to-point broadcasts}

-In Section~\ref{sec:approach}, we emphasized that broadcast needs to be done with a collective operation rather than with a set of point-to-point operations due to performance reasons in multi-machine deployments.
-Figure~\ref{fig:total_time_breakdown_tpch1000_p2p} shows the impact on broadcast time and workload performance if point-to-point operations were used.
+In Section~\ref{sec:approach}, we emphasized that broadcast needs to be done with a collective operation rather than with a set of point-to-point (p2p) operations for better performance.
+Figure~\ref{fig:total_time_breakdown_tpch1000_p2p} shows the impact on broadcast time and workload performance if p2p operations were used.
 Compared to Figure~\ref{fig:total_time_breakdown_tpch1000} that uses collective operations for broadcasts, the times remain similar for $V=1$.
-However, the impact increases with $V$ causing increasing slowdowns.
-For example, for the A100+Eth configuration (not shown in the figure), there is a 1.6$\times$ slowdown for $V=2$, but 2.1$\times$ for $V=7$.
-Similarly, the slowdown is 1.6$\times$, 1.2$\times$ at $V=2$, but 2.2$\times$, 1.3$\times$ at $V=5$ for the H100+Eth and H100+IB configurations respectively.
+However, the impact increases with $V$, causing increasing slowdowns.
+For example, for the A100+Eth configuration (not shown in the figure), there is a 1.6$\times$ slowdown for $V=2$, but 2.1$\times$ for $V=7$.The slowdown is 1.6$\times$, 1.2$\times$ at $V=2$, but 2.2$\times$, 1.3$\times$ at $V=5$ for H100+Eth and H100+IB respectively.

 The reason for these slowdowns is that with point-to-point operations for broadcast, the same message is unnecessarily transmitted over the network.
 This is not an issue for intra-VM GPU-GPU high-bandwidth interconnects (e.g., NVLink), but it causes significant slowdowns with lower-bandwidth inter-VM networks.
 With knowledge of the entire operation, as well as the network topology, collective operations (\texttt{ncclBroadcast}) can reduce or avoid these duplicate transfers and consequent slowdowns.